AccidentalMachines/PocketQueen-v1/README.md

-# soundial-v1
+# Soundial 1.0

-A modern 3D printed metronome for drummers—designed to sit on a table or mount anywhere on a kit.
+**Soundial** is a modern 3D-printed metronome for drummers, featuring both audible and visual tempo cues.
+It’s designed to sit on a table or mount anywhere on a drum kit using a standard 1/4-20 clamp.

+### Features
+- Audible metronome click + LED ring for visual cues
+- Tabletop or clamp-mountable design
+- Compact and rugged — made for drummers, by a drummer
+- 3D-printable enclosure and open files for DIYers

+### What's in this repo
+- `/STL` – 3D-printable files for the enclosure
+- `/Firmware` – Arduino code for the microcontroller
+- `/BOM.csv` – Bill of Materials with links
+- `/Instructions.pdf` – Assembly and usage guide

+Want to build it yourself?
+Files are free for personal use.
+Prefer a ready-to-go unit?
+Assembled versions coming soon at [accidentalmachines.com](https://accidentalmachines.com)

 ## License